Eames Molded Plastic Armchair

 In the first year of production, the fiberglass chairs were available in only three colors: greige (grey-beige), elephant hide grey (light black), and parchment.
 The colors are an Eames design story in and of themselves.
 Before Charles and Ray Eames had the idea to make furniture for the home out of fiberglass, fiberglass has mainly been used in places where its appearance didn’t matter.
 “Radomes” on military airplanes were made of the “natural color” of the fiberglass mixture, with no added pigments.
 To make the most useful furniture, Charles and Ray spent dozens of nights at the Zenith factory, mixing up different combinations of pigments, to achieve colors that they felt would work in most home or office environments.
 At launch time, they had only three integral colors ready, the ones highlighted in the Sachs ad.
 Eventually, in later years, the Eames fiberglass chairs were offered in as many as 30 different colors.

 In the twenty-first century, we’ve taken those same timeless forms and rendered them in new materials.
-First, in 2006, we worked with Herman Miller to bring out these same forms in polypropylene, a material lighter and weight and more environmentally friendly than the original fiberglass formulations.
+First, in 2006, we worked with Herman Miller to bring out the Eames Molded Plastic Armchair in polypropylene, a material lighter and weight and more environmentally friendly than the original fiberglass formulations.
 These have proven to be a big hit in contract settings, where they must endure a lot of wear and tear.
 In 2012, using a new proprietary technology sourced by Herman Miller, we achieved a dream that had eluded Charles and Ray: a one-piece molded wood chair.